ertanoe/wordpress-plugin/README.md

 * a list upcoming webinars scheduled in your weclapp account under CRM -> campaigns (campaign type webinar)
-* a display a submit form enabling visitors of your website to participate in one or more webinars with one single registration (this feature can be deactivated under Settings -> weclapp in WordPress)
+* a display of a submit form enabling visitors of your website to participate in one or more webinars with one single registration (this feature can be deactivated under Settings -> weclapp in WordPress)

 If a user is not in your contact, lead, or customer list in weclapp then then the participant will be added to your contacts (contact type can be set in the Plugin Settings under "Create new persons as").